miloserdev/openbmc/poky/documentation/overview-manual/concepts.rst

 ~~~~~~~~~~~~~~

 Local projects are custom bits of software the user provides.
 These bits
-reside somewhere local to a project --- perhaps a directory into which the
+reside somewhere local to a project - perhaps a directory into which the
 user checks in items (e.g. a local directory containing a development
 source tree used by the group).

-The canonical method through which to include a local project is to use the
+The canonical method through which to include a local project is to use
+the :ref:`externalsrc <ref-classes-externalsrc>`
-:ref:`ref-classes-externalsrc` class to include that local project.
-You use
+class to include that local project.
+You use either the ``local.conf``
-either the ``local.conf`` or a recipe's append file to override or set the
+or a recipe's append file to override or set the recipe to point to the
-recipe to point to the local directory on your disk to pull in the whole
+local directory on your disk to pull in the whole source tree.
-source tree.

 Source Control Managers (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another place from which the build system can get source files is with :ref:`bitbake-user-manual/bitbake-user-manual-fetching:fetchers` employing various Source Control Managers (SCMs) such as Git or Subversion.
+Another place from which the build system can get source files is with :ref:`fetchers <bitbake:bitbake-user-manual/bitbake-user-manual-fetching:fetchers>` employing various Source Control Managers (SCMs) such as Git or Subversion.
 In such cases, a repository is cloned or checked out.
-The :ref:`ref-tasks-fetch` task inside BitBake uses the :term:`SRC_URI` variable and the argument's prefix to determine the correct fetcher module.
+The :ref:`ref-tasks-fetch` task inside
+BitBake uses the :term:`SRC_URI` variable and the argument's prefix to determine the correct fetcher module.

 .. note::

-   For information on how to have the OpenEmbedded build system generate tarballs for Git repositories and place them in the :term:`DL_DIR` directory, see the :term:`BB_GENERATE_MIRROR_TARBALLS` variable in the Yocto Project Reference Manual.
+   For information on how to have the OpenEmbedded build system generate tarballs for Git repositories and place them in the DL_DIR directory, see the :term:`BB_GENERATE_MIRROR_TARBALLS` variable in the Yocto Project Reference Manual.